 Building your brand when you’re an online business can be a real challenge.
-Without shop shelves to showcase your offering, how do you create consumer awareness?
+Without shop shelves to showcase your offering, how do you create customer-based brand equity and awareness?

 How do you convince a customer to search for your brand on the web and how do you keep them coming back for more?
 If you’re not visible on the high street and don’t have the benefit of walk-by customers, gaining traction for your brand is even more essential.